kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 Gang scheduling has been implemented outside of kube-scheduler at least 4 times[^3].
 Some controllers are starting to support multiple Gang Schedulers in order to be portable across different clusters.
 Moving support into kube-scheduler makes gang scheduling support available in all Kubernetes distributions and eventually may allow workload controllers to rely on a standard interface to request gang scheduling from the standard or custom schedulers.
 A standard API may also allow other components to understand workload needs better (such as cluster autoscalers).

 Workloads that require gang scheduling often also need all members of the gang to be as topologically "close" to one another as possible, in order to perform adequately.
 Existing Pod affinity rules influence pod placement, but they do not consider the gang as a unit of scheduling and they do not cause the scheduler to efficiently try multiple mutually exclusive placement options for a set of pods.
 The design of the Workload object introduced in this KEP anticipates how Gang Scheduling support can evolve over subsequent KEPs into full Topology-aware scheduling support in kube-scheduler.

+The original design embedded PodGroups within the Workload spec, which creates several architectural challenges:

+- `Workload` represents long-lived configuration-intent, whereas `PodGroups` represent transient units of scheduling.
+  Tying runtime execution units to the persistent definition object violates separation of concerns.
+- Lifecycle coupling prevents standalone `PodGroup` objects from owning other resources (e.g., ResourceClaims) for garbage collection with specific scheduling units, rather than the entire `Workload` or individual `Pods`.
+- Extending the Workload object to track runtime status for all PodGroups leads to significant scalability issues:
+  - *Size Limit*: Large Workloads (i.e., large number of PodGroups) may easily hit the 1.5MB etcd object limit.
+  - *Contention*: Updating the status of a single `PodGroup` would require read-modify-write on the central massive Workload object.

+By decoupling `PodGroup` as a standalone runtime object:

+- `Workload` becomes a scheduling policy object that defines scheduling constraints and requirements.
+- `PodGroupTemplate` provides the blueprint for runtime `PodGroup` creation.
+- `PodGroup` is a standalone runtime object with its own lifecycle, typically managed by a controller, that represents a single scheduling unit.

 The `PodGroup` object will reflect the intended `Workload` internal structure and allow kube-scheduler to schedule workload pods accordingly.
 Those workloads include builtins like `Job` ([KEP-5547]) and `StatefulSet`, and custom